Spain–Syria relations: Syrian civil war

+Following the collapse of the regime of Bashar al-Assad in December 2024, the independence flag of Syria was hoisted in the embassy in Madrid.

+In January 2025, de facto Syrian leader Ahmed al-Sharaa met with Spanish foreign minister José Manuel Albares in Damascus.
+The latter expressed Spanish support for the gradual lifting of sanctions on Syria.
+Albares also took part in the re-opening of the Spanish embassy in Damascus, closed in 2012.
+Albares committed €6 million in humanitarian aid to Syria and pledged another €1.6 million to Syria through the Grain From Ukraine program.

 Economic relations

 The economic relations between Spain and Syria have been discreet.
 This general panorama has its exceptions in the interest shown by some companies in the Spanish energy sector to participate in international competitions for large infrastructure projects.

 The main obstacle to the presence of Spanish companies in Syria is, traditionally, the impenetrable bureaucratic network.
 Despite this, at the end of the year 2010 both Gamesa (wind farm construction), SOCOIN supervision of the construction of a combined cycle plant, as well as MAKIBER (Al-Assad hospital expansion) won tenders.
 However, some of these projects such as GAMESA and SOCOIN have been abandoned due to the lack of security in the country since mid-2011.

 Cooperation

 Until May 2011 the AECID programs were coordinated with those developed by the European Commission and with the XI Five-Year Plan −2011 / 2015– adopted by the Syrian authorities.

 Likewise, actions are coordinated with WHO and UNDP, although, until the stoppage of activities, Spanish cooperation was focusing its efforts on strengthening bilateral mechanisms to the detriment of multilateral aid.

 In May 2011, and due to the Syrian regime's response to the revolts that began in March of that year, bilateral cooperation programs were frozen in line with the decision taken by the EU in the same direction.

 Since then, only programs developed with civil society and multilateral organizations have been implemented.
 The stoppage of activities affects both the programs supporting the national nursing plan and the support for the decentralization process in the Northeast region.

 During 2011, the 3 agreements signed by AECID and three Spanish NGOs (Foundation for the Social Promotion of Culture, Rescue and Action Against Hunger) in education, the disabled, gender and agriculture, although in some cases the activities have been developed more slowly than expected due to the situation in the country.
 The II Phase of the improvement project in hospital waste management coordinated by the NGO AIDA has not been able to be executed since April 2011.